matthewpetela/accident-web-app/README.md

 Dark Sky API - Requests are made to[https://api.darksky.net/forecast/apiKey/](https://api.darksky.net/forecast/apiKey/), with the coordinates as an argument.
 For example, to get the weather information on Dallas, a GET request is made to [https://api.darksky.net/forecast/0f8e93980168dda45bd651f9c01a18a7/32.8978,-97.0189](https://api.darksky.net/forecast/0f8e93980168dda45bd651f9c01a18a7/32.8978,-97.0189), which will then return the full JSON file for current weather in Dallas.

-Collating average weather normals was performed using a file parsing script on data from [https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/climate-normals/1981-2010-normals-data, particularly the ftp server from ftp://ftp.ncdc.noaa.gov/pub/data/normals/1981-2010/] (https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/climate-normals/1981-2010-normals-data), particularly the ftp server from ftp://ftp.ncdc.noaa.gov/pub/data/normals/1981-2010/.
+Collating average weather normals was performed using a file parsing script on data from https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/climate-normals/1981-2010-normals-data, particularly the ftp server from ftp://ftp.ncdc.noaa.gov/pub/data/normals/1981-2010/.

 Bulk city weather averages require paid geocoding services for locations listed in crash data reports to find closest weather stations from the NOAA.
 Also, calculating cities with similar temperatures is O(n^2), so it should be calculated sparingly.